Undertake Confined Space Rescue Darwin · Perth · Longford · Melbourne

 ERGT Required Skills and Knowledge

-In order for ERGT to deliver the training and assessment in the timeframe specified for this course, trainees are required to come to the course with a specific range of skills and knowledge listed below.
+In order for ERGT to deliver the training and assessment in the time frame specified for this course, trainees are required to come to the course with a specific range of skills and knowledge.
+Evidence of the following must be provided to ERGT for verification prior to course commencement:

 Medical and Health Standards